 In 2005, BrightStar Golf Group LLC, a Carlsbad, CA-based golf management firm, assumed ownership of Whitney Oaks.
 They instituted course changes that included reshaping greens, softening green surrounds, increasing fairways, and improving overall playability.

-Rental services are available, including pull carts and golf clubs.
+Rental clubs are available.
 The practice area at the facility includes a chipping zone and putting green.
 Food and beverage choices include the Pyramid Grill restaurant and an on-course snack bar and beverage cart.